mdn/content/files/en-us/web/api/pointerevent/persistentdeviceid/index.md

 ## Value

-A random number, or `0` if the device generating the `PointerEvent` could not be identified.
+An integer, or `0` if the device generating the `PointerEvent` could not be identified.

 > [!NOTE]
-> Due to digitizer and pointing device hardware constraints, a `persistentDeviceId` may not be available for all pointer events.
-For example, the pointing device might not report its hardware ID to the digitizer in time for `pointerdown` to receive a `persistentDeviceId`: it may initially be `0` and change to a valid value later.
+> Due to digitizer and pointing device hardware constraints, a `persistentDeviceId` may not be available for all pointer events, particularly with older hardware.
+For example, the pointing device might not report its hardware ID to the digitizer in time for `pointerdown` to receive a `persistentDeviceId`: it may initially be `0` and change to a valid value for later events in the same stroke, and subsequent strokes.

 ## Examples